 The Department of Conflict, Peacekeeping and Humanitarian Studies (DCPHS) is one of the six functional Departments of the Centre.
 The Department undertakes studies, research and training on a wide range of issues related to conflicts, peacekeeping and humanitarian matters.

 The conflict component of the Department is designed to expand the frontiers of understanding of the phenomenon of conflict in its various ramifications and to inform policies towards its effective prevention, management and resolution.

-The humanitarian component of the Department centers on humanitarian emergencies in Nigeria and Africa, especially those emergencies that could lead to armed conflicts or result from such conflicts.
-Special attention is being devoted to, among others,
+The humanitarian component of the Department centres on humanitarian emergencies in Nigeria and Africa, especially those emergencies that could lead to armed conflicts or result from such conflicts.
+In this respect, special attention is being devoted to, among others:

 - Enhancing the effectiveness of humanitarian organizations working in Africa, including the security of their personnel and operations; and

 - Improving cooperation and coordination between humanitarian organizations and military forces in peacekeeping missions